hitd/hitd/Readme.md

 ## Nanoservice Compliant

-A big challenge when switching from a monolithic application to a distributed application is to defined the size of the slices of application once cutted.
+A big challenge when switching from a monolithic application to a distributed application is to define the size of the slices of application once cutted.
 We don't provide a full answer to that question, but you can relax, you won't have a huge performance overhead because of too many very small microservices, aka nanoservices.

 ## Build for Scalability

 The same way we are confident about building nanoservices, we are confident about the fact that you can make scalable software with _hitd_.
 Programmatically, there is no difference between reaching a local or a remote service :  all you have to do is a change in configuration.

-When a microservice is a become a contention point, you can instantiate another instance of it on the same router.
+When a microservice is become a contention point, you can instantiate another instance of it on the same router.
 Then the load will spread over the different instances.

 For complex softwares, you can create complexe architecture to change the location of processing.